Why We Stopped using OpenStreetMap and switched to Overture Maps

 Switching from OSM to Overture Maps

-For years, OpenStreetMap (OSM) was the go-to for spatial data in tools like BigQuery.
+For years, OpenStreetMap (edit: BigQuery Public dataset) was the go-to for spatial data in BigQuery.
 It was reliable enough—until it wasn’t.
-The OSM dataset hasn’t been updated in two years, forcing companies to maintain their own exports and creating unnecessary overhead.
+The OSM (edit: BigQuery Public) dataset hasn’t been updated in two years, forcing companies to maintain their own exports and creating unnecessary overhead.

 If you’ve used OSM, you know how cumbersome it can be to load massive map files, only to end up with stale data.
 That was the turning point for us.
 We needed something faster and more reliable.